coolinmc6/react-hello-world/Readme.md

     2. this.props: Object {}
     3. They clearly aren't the same thing...so how is state different than props?
-  - The big take-away for me is that if I have a constructor, which seems more likely than not that I will, my constructor function must requires argument props and must call super(props)
+  - The big take-away for me is that if I have a constructor, which seems more likely than not that I will, my constructor function must have the argument 'props' and must call super(props)

+__8. what does the bind do in the constructor?__